khakhalin/notes/keywords/pydantic.md

     @validator('a')
     def custom_check(cls, v):
     	assert v > 0
-        return v # 🔥 Why is this needed?
+        return v # This is needed because validators also "fix" params
 ```
 ( The example above is not realistic, as there's a better way to check `x>0` using `Field(gt=0)`; see above).